bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ```

 ### Add to wishlist
 The following snippet handles the Add to Wishlist event.
-This snippet sends individual products specified by the `added_product_id` and a commented section regarding category data.
+This snippet uses the `added_product_id` to capture data about the individual products a shopper adds to their wishlist.

 ```handlebars title="Sample Script Code Start: Add to Wishlist" lineNumbers
 <script>